-- The RFP will require a guaranteed maximum price (GMP) from each offeror with a breakdown of costs by DEED Cost Format, Level 2. - For Best-Value selections, consideration of cost as a selection criterion will incorporate an evaluation of both the GMP and an evaluation of the offeror's General Conditions and Fees.
-The GMP will constitute at least 50% of the possible scoring with all cost factors constituting at least 60% of the possible scoring. - For QBS selections, the RFP will require objectively calculated cost factors to include the Pre-construction cost, General Conditions costs and the constructor's Fee to combine for at least 50% of the available points. - An independent cost estimator will be retained and a cost estimate will be prepared for the work prior to negotiation of the lump-sum contract. - A separate scoring factor will be included in the evaluation criteria to evaluate the offeror's plans/abilities to incorporate the resulting facility into a preventive maintenance and facility management program. - Prior to solicitation, designs will be completed to a sufficient detail (approximately 35% or greater) to provide clarity to the scope of the project and will contain: design standards, necessary drawings, material specifications, performance specifications, project constraints, and other information relevant to the project.
-(Note: this directive will become required for any request for Design-Build.) - Identification of project documentation (i.e. software, manufacturer's literature, product warranties, product operating handbooks, inventory of installed equipment, maintenance
+- The RFP will require a guaranteed maximum price (GMP) from each offeror with a breakdown of costs by EED CostFormat, Level 2. - For Best-Value selections, consideration of cost as a selection criterion will incorporate an evaluation of both the GMP and an evaluation of the offeror's General Conditions and Fees.
+The GMP will constitute at least 50% of the possible scoring with all cost factors constituting at least 60% of the possible scoring. - For QBS selections, the RFP will require objectively calculated cost factors to include the Pre-construction cost, General Conditions costs and the constructor's Fee to combine for at least 50% of the available points. - Sealed cost proposals will be provided separate from the responses to remaining proposal items and will be reviewed only after all other evaluation elements are finalized - An independent cost estimator will be retained and a cost estimate will be prepared for the work prior to negotiation of the lump-sump contract. - A separate scoring factor will be included in the evaluation criteria to evaluate the offeror's plans/abilities to incorporate the resulting facility into a preventive maintenance and facility management program. - Designs will be completed to between 40% and 60% prior to solicitation and will contain: design standards, necessary drawings, material specifications, performance specifications, project constraints, and other information relevant to the project (this directive will become required for any request for Design-Build). - Identification of project documentation (i.e. software, manufacturer's literature, product warranties, product operating handbooks, inventory of installed equipment, maintenance cycles, etc.) required to establish an effective preventative maintenance and facility management program as defined by AS 14.11.011(b)(4) will be included in the RFP. - Mandated evaluation criteria and weighting as selected from Appendix C. - Restrictions on the use of a two-step selection process.